20 Instances of Death

 I need my nephews.

-I need them to crawl all over me,
+I need them to jump from furniture,

-When they show up, people shush them.
+When they show up, they’re hushed.

 It’s just too much right now.